dc4eu/educational-pilot/sectorial-eaa-catalogue/formal-education/business/EUHEDS-highereducation-diplomasupplement_business.md

 ## Implementation Considerations

 * Institutions must ensure coherence between the EUHEDS and the associated diploma.
-* Supplements should reference or embed EQF/NQF alignment and grading scales.
+* Supplements should reference or embed EQF/NQF alignment (elm:eqfLevel) and grading scales.
 * EUHEDS must be accessible via digital wallets and recognised across EHEA.
 * Data sources for entitlements and courses should align with institutional systems and Europass schema.
+* The credential includes displayParameter and credentialProfiles for consistent rendering and interoperability.